State of Katanga: Initial secession

 Within a week of Katanga's unilateral declaration of independence, Lumumba sent a telegram to the Secretary-General of the UN, insisting that something be done about "Belgium's military aggression" in his country and its overt backing of Katangese secession.
 Lumumba requested "urgent military assistance" due to his government's inability to maintain order in the massive country.
 Among UN member states, sentiments towards Katanga were generally mixed.
 Britain and France remained neutral, the latter quietly hostile towards the very idea of peacekeeping in Congo.
 The British initially provided general assistance to the UN troops who were eventually dispatched, but refused to cooperate with subsequent efforts to deal with Tshombe's rebellious regime.

 Portugal and the Union of South Africa were openly hostile towards the operation from its conception, and maintained consistent opposition against any interference with the Katanga state.
+Portugal permitted arms and mercenaries to enter Katanga from the Portuguese colony of Angola.
+Likewise, South Africa allowed mercenaries to be recruited within South Africa for Katanga and allowed both arms and European mercenaries to go to Katanga.
+Welensky wanted to intervene militarily to bring Katanga into the Central African Federation, but was unable to do so as the Federation had only a small army of 3,270 men at a time when black nationalist unrest was increasing all over the federation.
+However, Welensky allowed Katanga to continue its copper exports via federation railroads, permitted arms to be smuggled into Katanga, and allowed the Katangese to recruit white mercenaries within the federation who came mostly from Southern Rhodesia.
+In addition, the Federation's authorities generally allowed free passage of white mercenaries from South Africa, France and Belgium into Katanga.
+The town of Ndola in Northern Rhodesia was the principal base for the mercenaries that went into Katanga.
+In a letter to the Foreign Secretary Lord Home, Welensky wrote he was "unwilling to stand by idly and watch Mr. Tshombe destroyed...if he is in danger of being destroyed by Afro-Asian pressures masquerading as United Nations operations, I shall do everything within my power to assist in his survival".

 Gérard-Libois writes: '..during the entire month of August, a ..race against the clock took place with the objective of building a more or less efficient Katangese gendarmery before the eventual withdrawal of the Belgian troops.
 The commander of the new gendarmery, Major Crèvecoeur, called for former officers of the Force Publique who had left the Congo after the July troubles or were in Katanga.'
 The numbers of the new force were originally fixed at 1,500 volunteers from 16 to 21 years of age recruited from 'safe' ethnic groups.
 Almost all the aircraft of the Force Publique had been transferred to Kamina, then requisitioned by Katanga.